swishy123Quack/Stressed/README.md

 ```bash
 python stress.py
 ```
+### Stop
+- Stress tester will be stopped if one of the processes exit abnormally (TLE, MLE, RTE) or from the checker.
+If you want to force stop, press `Ctrl+C` in your terminal.

 ## Custom Checker
 - Custom checker is supported, currently there is only one simple token implentation of the checker.
 If you want to add your own, make sure to follow this setup!